unccd/Prais4-reporting-manual/SO1.md

 While it is recommended to maintain a 13-year historical period and a 3-year recent comparison period for consistency and comparability, the length of the two periods can be parameterized in the Trends.Earth software to suit specific conditions.

 The vegetation index values are then grouped into percentile classes to detect shifts in productivity:

-- A drop of ≥2 classes between the historical period and the recent comparison period suggests potential degradation;
+- A drop of $\ge$ 2 classes between the historical period and the recent comparison period suggests potential degradation;

- - A rise of ≥2 classes between the historical period and the recent comparison period indicates potential improvement;
+- A rise of $\ge$ 2 classes between the historical period and the recent comparison period indicates potential improvement;

 - Small changes reflect stability.

 ##### Productivity Performance